You have a favorite brand, right? Everybody has one!

 This led to the creation of the Customer Effort Score as a metric.

 Compared to other key metrics like the Customer Satisfaction Score and Net Promoter Score, the Customer Effort Score is a strong driver of customer loyalty.

 There are some more benefits of the Customer Effort Score.
 Let’s talk about it.

 Why should you measure the Customer Effort Score?

 According to Andrew Schumacher of Gartner, “Customer effort is 40% more accurate at predicting customer loyalty as opposed to customer satisfaction.”

-A CES survey helps figure out quickly disappointed customers who are at the risk of switching loyalty to a competitor.
+A CES survey helps you quickly figure out the disappointed customers who are at risk of switching loyalty to a competitor.

 As a thumb rule, customers who have responded that the product or service was difficult or very difficult to use exhibit the possibility of churning.